Zyzle/zyzle.github.io/_posts/2015-12-05-getting-started-part-1.markdown

 Some awesome post content.
 {% endhighlight %}

+**Note on the above:** Turns out that Github's highlight parser can't handle `markdown` highlighting one more reason I might choose to pre-publish posts before pushing to Github.

 Once you've done that start the Jekyll server with the `--watch` and `--drafts` options.
 These tell Jekyll to include the content of the `_drafts` folder as if they were published posts and to watch the files for changes and republish each time.